Vientiane: Lan Xang and French colonial rule

-In 1354, when Fa Ngum founded the kingdom of Lan Xang.
-Vientiane became an important administrative city, even though it was not made the capital.
+In 1354, when Fa Ngum founded the kingdom of Lan Xang, Vientiane became an administrative city.
 King Setthathirath officially established it as the capital of Lan Xang in 1563, to avoid Burmese invasion.
-When Lan Xang fell apart in 1707, it became an independent Kingdom of Vientiane.
-In 1779, it was conquered by the Siamese general Phraya Chakri and made a vassal of Siam.

-When King Anouvong raised an unsuccessful rebellion, it was obliterated by Siamese armies in 1827.
-The city was burned to the ground and was looted of nearly all Laotian artifacts, including Buddha statues and people.
-Vientiane was in great disrepair, depopulated and disappearing into the forest when the French arrived.
-It eventually passed to French rule in 1893.
-It became the capital of the French protectorate of Laos in 1899.
-The French rebuilt the city and rebuilt or repaired Buddhist temples such as Pha That Luang, Haw Phra Kaew, and left many colonial buildings behind.

 During French rule, the Vietnamese were encouraged to migrate to Laos, which resulted in 53% of the population of Vientiane being Vietnamese in the year 1943.
-As late as 1945, the French drew up an ambitious plan to move massive Vietnamese population to three key areas (i.e. the Vientiane Plain, the Savannakhet region, and the Bolaven Plateau), which was only interrupted by the Japanese invasion of Indochina.
+As late as 1945, the French drew up a plan to move Vietnamese population to 3 key areas (i.e. the Vientiane Plain, the Savannakhet region, and the Bolaven Plateau), which was interrupted by the Japanese invasion of Indochina.
 If this plan had been implemented, according to Martin Stuart-Fox, the Lao might well have lost control over their own country.

-During World War II, Vientiane fell with little resistance and was occupied by Japanese forces, under the command of Sako Masanori.
-On 9 March 1945, French paratroopers arrived and reoccupied the city on 24 April 1945.
+During World War II, Vientiane fell and was occupied by Japanese forces, under the command of Sako Masanori.
+On 9 March 1946, French paratroopers arrived and reoccupied the city on 24 April 1946.

 Independence

-The city became the national capital of the newly independent Lao state in 1953.

-As the Laotian Civil War broke out between the Royal Lao Government and the Pathet Lao, Vientiane became unstable.
+As the Laotian Civil War broke out between the Royal Lao Government and the Pathet Lao, Vientiane became “unstable”.
 In August 1960, Kong Le seized the capital and insisted that Souvanna Phouma become prime minister.
-In mid-December, Phoumi Nosavan then seized the capital, overthrew the Phouma Government, and installed Boun Oum as prime minister.
-In mid-1975, Pathet Lao troops moved towards the city and Americans began evacuating the capital.
+In December, Phoumi Nosavan then seized the capital, overthrew the Phouma Government, and installed Boun Oum as prime minister.
+In 1975, Pathet Lao troops moved towards the city and Americans began evacuating the capital.
 On 23 August 1975, a contingent of 50 Pathet Lao women symbolically liberated the city.
-On 2 December 1975, the communist party of the Pathet Lao took over Vientiane, defeated the Kingdom of Laos, and renamed the country the Lao People's Democratic Republic, which ended the Laotian Civil War.
-The next day, an Insurgency in Laos began in the jungle, with the Pathet Lao fighting factions of Hmong and royalists.

-Vientiane was the host of the incident-free 2009 Southeast Asian Games.
-Eighteen competitions were dropped from the previous games held in Thailand, due to Laos' landlocked borders and the lack of adequate facilities in Vientiane.
+On December 2, 1975, the Laotian Civil War was officially declared over, when the monarchy was forced into exile, which was arguably the technical end of the Second Indochina War.